 You must know for which harbor you are headed if you are to catch the right wind to take you there.

-Another common way of saying this is “that no wind is favourable if you don’t know where you are going”.
-And the future ambitions, communicated well, is the destination we can connect to; the wind that will guide our sales; the harbor we are heading towards.
+The future ambitions of the business, communicated well, is the destination we can connect to; the wind that will guide our sales; the harbour we are heading towards.

 Continuity and growth

-Think about the business now and consider what the future will be like if it keeps getting a little bit better and growing.
-This can help you to identify a few core things to tweak and improve.
 It may take a while to get better but our hope here is that things will continue to grow and keep improving.

 This is the path many business leaders and managers adopt.
 Continue as is, but just be a bit better.